Table of Contents

 M3.
 Insecure Communication

-Unencrypted and clear text data transmission provides an open path to an attacker to steal data during the communication.
+Unencrypted and clear text data transmission provides an open path to an attacker to steal data due to insecure communication measures.
 Anyone can intercept such insecure data communication by compromising Wi-Fi, installing malware or by a man-in-the-middle attack.

 Insecure Wi-Fi networks can be used to gain access to corporate assets to steal sensitive data utilised for identity theft and fraud by cybercriminals.
 Similar to data in transit, it is important to use strong encryption measures to store important data (based on data classification levels) for the business.